 Also sometimes called bunching onions, scallions are probably the most common type of green onion found on the planet today, and in some parts of the world – as well as some parts of the United States (mostly the East Coast) – is what all green onions are called.
-As a matter of fact, if you search the term ‘green onion’ on Wikipedia, you will be automatically redirected to scallions.
+As a matter of fact, if you search for the term ‘green onion’ on Wikipedia, you will be automatically redirected to scallions.

 While not all scallions look the same, they have a number of things in common.
-Generally speaking, when you buy scallions at the market you will only get the stalks; the vast majority of scallion varieties produce no bulb at all.
-Although there are some differences in flavor between the different strains, virtually all scallions are milder, sweeter and earthier tasting than bulb onions.
+Generally speaking, when you buy scallions at the market, you will only get the stalks; the vast majority of scallion varieties produce no bulb at all.
+Although there are some differences in flavor between the different strains, virtually all scallions are milder, sweeter, and earthier tasting than bulb onions.
 Some strains will produce stalks that are 2 feet or more in length, although the bunches you will most often find at the market in the US will usually be between 12 and 16 inches in length.
 The top of the stalks is almost universally a shade of green, while the lower portions can be varying shades of white, as well as other colors.

 Evergreen Long White Bunching